rails/rails/guides/source/action_view_helpers.md

 # => Bold no more!
 See more
 ```

-NB: The output may still contain unescaped '<', '>', '&' characters and confuse
+Note: The output may still contain unescaped '<', '>', '&' characters and confuse
 browsers.

 See the [API